harsh0717vj/harsh0717vj/README.md

 ---

 ### About Me
-I'm a first-year CSE student passionate about technology, coding, and problem-solving.
-Currently learning C Programming and building my foundations in computer science.
+👋 Hi, I'm [Harsh Vardhan]!
+🎓 B.Tech student in Computer Science & Engineering
+💻 Passionate about coding, problem-solving, and learning new technologies 🌱 Currently learning C, and the basics of web development 🔧 Exploring Data Structures, Algorithms
+📚 Always excited to collaborate on beginner-friendly projects and grow with the community
 ---

 ### Tech Stack